danny-avila/LibreChat/docs/install/configuration/user_auth_system.md

 > The `OPENID_SCOPE` and `OPENID_CALLBACK_URL` are pre-configured with the correct values

+6. By default, the `OPENID_IMAGE_DOWNLOAD` is configured as `false`.
+If you wish to limit users from uploading their avatars, simply switch it to `true`.
+This setting will enable the system to automatically download the avatar from the OpenID provider every time a user logs in

 6. Open the `.env` file at the root of your LibreChat folder and add the following variables with the values you copied:

 ```bash